Written and first recorded by Hank Williams (B-side C&W #4 1949 |A-side C&W #43 1966).

 Other hit versions by B.J.
 Thomas & the Triumphs (US #8/CAN #2 1966), Charlie McCoy (C&W #23/CAN #21 1972), Terry Bradshaw (C&W #17 1976).

-“‘I’m So Lonesome I Could Cry’ was recorded on August 30, 1949, at Herzog Studio in Cincinnati, Ohio.
-Williams is backed by members of the Pleasant Valley Boys.
+“‘I’m So Lonesome I Could Cry’ was recorded on August 30, 1949, at Herzog Studio in Cincinnati, Ohio, with Williams backed by members of the Pleasant Valley Boys.
 As Escott observed, the plaintive despair in Williams’s voice on the recording is echoed by the backing of the musicians.
-It was released as the B-side to ‘My Bucket’s Got a Hole in It’ ostensibly because up-tempo songs were deemed more appropriate for the jukebox trade than were melancholy ballads.
+The song was released as the B-side to ‘My Bucket’s Got a Hole in It’, ostensibly because up-tempo songs were deemed more appropriate for the jukebox trade than were melancholy ballads.
 ‘My Bucket’s Got a Hole in It’ reached #4 on the Country singles chart in 1949.
-Re-released in 1966, as an A-side this time, in the wake of B.J.
-Thomas’ success with the song, it peaked at #43 on the Country singles chart.
+Re-released in 1966 in the wake of B.J.
+Thomas’ success with the song, this time as the A-side this time, Williams’ ‘I’m So Lonesome I Could Cry” peaked at #43 on the Country singles chart.

 “In 1966, B.J.
 Thomas recorded ‘I’m So Lonesome I Could Cry’ as his debut single.
 It launched his career, reaching at #8 on the Billboard Hot 100 and peaking at #2 in his native Canada.
 Thomas remembers: